 Secured Socket Layer (SSL) is the cryptography protocol to provide message security over the Internet.
 It works on the notion of Private and Public keys and messages are encrypted before sending it over the network.

 To configure SSL on Tomcat, we need a digital certificate that can be created using Java keytool for the development environment.
 For the production environment, you should get the digital certificate from SSL certificate providers, for example, Verisign, Entrust, Lets’ Encrypt.

-Follow below steps to create your own digital certificate:
+Follow the below steps to create your own digital certificate:

-I have used password “changeit” for keystore and key but you can use whatever you want.
+I have used the password “changeit” for keystore and key but you can use whatever you want.

-Now our digital certificate is ready and next step is to enable HTTPS communication port in tomcat and set it to use our digital certificate for providing SSL support.
+Now our digital certificate is ready and the next step is to enable HTTPS communication port in Tomcat and set it to use our digital certificate for providing SSL support.

 Tomcat Redirect HTTP to HTTPS